 For this example, I'll click on one of the included options to insert the calendar template in Microsoft PowerPoint.
-Just click on one of the thumbnails to start with the PowerPoint calendar template in your slide deck.
-A new presentation will open, and you'll see each of the slides appear in your PowerPoint slide deck.
+Click on one of the thumbnails to start with the PowerPoint calendar template in your slide deck.
+A new presentation opens, and you'll see each of the slides appear in your PowerPoint slide deck.

 Jump to the link below to learn more about editing slide masters in this quick screencast:

-But, this approach isn't the only way to insert calendars in PowerPoint.
-We've just scratched the surface on the design options and styles for showing dates is limited if you only use the built-in options.
+But this approach isn't the only way to insert calendars in PowerPoint.
+We've scratched the surface on the design options.
+Styles for showing dates are limited if you only use the built-in options.

 Find More PowerPoint Templates

-In this tutorial, we tackled adding a calendar to a PowerPoint presentation.
+In this tutorial, we learned how to create a calendar for a PowerPoint presentation.
 With the help of custom PowerPoint templates, it's easy to transform your slide into a date-based agenda.

 Check out the roundups below to see even more ideas for using PowerPoint creatively.
-You'll see that there are templates for practically any purpose so that you can use PowerPoint for so much more than just presentations.
+You'll see that there are templates for practically any purpose.
+You can use PowerPoint for so much more than just presentations.